kkots/ggxrd_hitbox_overlay_2211/README.md

   2) Added Combo Recipe panel.
   3) Added "Combo Damage & Combo Stun" panel which displays the total achieved combo stun and combo damage.
   4) Fixed an issue when some moves that can have multiple names (like May 6H, May Max 6H, etc) would select and show an incorrect version of the name all the time.
-  5) Remade the 'Move' field: now it shows does not split supers into two different moves (before superfreeze and after superfreeze).
+  5) Remade the 'Move' field: now it does not split supers into two different moves (before superfreeze and after superfreeze).
   6) Added tooltips to the left and to the right of the 'Startup' and 'Total' fields and if you hover over the title of the field itself as well, which shows the names of moves or parts of moves that make up the startup or the total, with the exact duration of each part.
   7) Fixed an issue when projectiles that disappear on hit during superfreeze, specifically Red Hail balls, would initially display '???' in the corresponding framebar's title.
   8) Added more names to Venom Balls, now Bishop Runout and Red Hail balls are distinguished by name in the framebar, Sol Gunflame done from a dash will be named Runflame, added distinguishment in the name of the move between Tap, Charge and Max Charge Blitz Shields, added distinguishment in the name of the move between Slayer Pilebunker, Crosswise Heel and Under Pressure done from P Dandy Step and K Dandy Step.